Master of TESOL

 The Master of TESOL (Teaching English to Speakers of Other Languages) is designed to provide specialist training in this field.
 It will develop and extend your understanding of the theories and practices that underpin it.

-Stream A: is for Victorian Institute of Teaching (VIT) registered teachers wishing for further recognition as a TESOL specialist.
+- Victorian Institute of Teaching (VIT)-registered teachers wishing for further recognition as a TESOL specialist.
 Qualified teachers who complete this course can work in a wide range of settings, including schools, adult migrant English programs and English language intensive courses for international students.
+Students who are eligible for VIT registration but seek additional recognition as an accredited language teacher, must complete the Additional Language Teaching specialisation.

 Commonwealth Supported Places available